Towards Fully FP8 GEMM LLM Training at Scale: Limitations

 \section{Limitations}

-Despite its robustness, outstanding throughput and relative flexibility, the \design{} set of architectures remains mainly limited by two aspects.
-Since the introduction of transformers~\citep{10.5555/3295222.3295349}, various iterations have followed for more stability and higher performance.
-Future better variants might be incompatible with our design and thus require different recipes to ensure FP8DPA training.
-Second and more importantly, \design{} is trained with BF16 GEMM for the final projection.
-This operator is known to be very sensitive to outliers and has always been used with half-precision in forward-backward FP8 training approaches, including ours.
+Despite its robustness, record throughput boosts, and flexibility, the \design{} set of architectures remains bounded by the following limitation.
+The final projection (LM head) is still performed in BF16.
+This operator is known to be very sensitive to outliers and has been used with half-precision in forward-backward FP8 training approaches, including ours.
+Due to computational constraints, we decided to keep the study of this limitation for future work.

-Moreover, this work focuses on maximising throughput gains while ensuring both strong stability and downstream performance.
-We also show it to be robust to half-precision optimizer states and gradients, allowing considerable memory savings.
-Yet, we do not discuss further casting down optimizer states to FP8.
-Although this will allow for comparatively less memory savings, especially as the optimizer states are usually sharded~\citep{DBLP:conf/sc/RajbhandariRRH20}, it may help to avoid some memory saturation issues in compute-constrained settings.
-Finally, even though we managed to scale training to a long data regime at 1.5B scale, showed consistent observations across model sizes, and provided further guarantees, our experiments were limited to a short regime of 20B tokens at the 8B parameter scale.
-Due to computational constraints, we decided to keep the study of these limitations for future work.